 Hamden, CT – a suburban site with strong ties to the adjacent urban community

-In its third year with READy for the Grade, Hamden worked with 19 children at the Brundage Community Branch Library.
-Hamden Public Library’s Head of Children’s Services designed and oversaw the program, which she staffed with local tutors and a project coordinator.
+In its fourth year with READy for the Grade, Hamden worked with 18 children at the Brundage Community Branch Library.
+A new coordinator designed and oversaw the program, which she staffed with three teachers and a teen volunteer.

-Hamden ran 7.5 hours of onsite instruction over 3 days per week, and children could attend 1 or 2 days per week.
+Hamden ran 7.5 hours of onsite instruction over 3 days per week for 6 weeks.

-In 2023, Hamden READy for the Grade distributed 214 books to participating children.
+In 2024, Hamden READy for the Grade distributed 127 free books to participating children.

-100% of the 11 children tested at the start and end of the program maintained or improved their reading skills (as measured by the EasyCBM.)
+100% of the 11 children tested at the start and end of the program maintained or improved their reading skills (as measured by the DIBELS8th.)

 What Hamden Parents Say